Cinnamon Roll Phyllo Dough Dessert

 I am honored to have this post sponsored by Athens Foods, thank you!

-Move over classic cinnamon rolls, there’s a new phyllo dough dessert in town!
+Move over classic cinnamon rolls, there’s a new phyllo dough recipe in town!
 Instead of slaving over a yeasted recipe, you can make crispy cinnamon rolls using Athens phyllo dough!

-If you have been looking for a new fun dessert to try that won’t take you hours to make, this is it!
+If you have been looking for a new fun phyllo dough recipe to try that won’t take you hours to make, this is it!

 - 1 box Athens Foods Phyllo Dough ( you will use 1 ½ packages)